 Bullying in the military is often talked about but, thankfully, it was minimal in my experience.
 One guy was given a cold bath and scrubbed with scrubbing brushes because he didn’t keep himself clean, but that was about it.
 Morale in our squad was good, as we all helped each other.
 Everyone was more concerned with getting through the training successfully than to waste effort in being the “Big I Am”.
 That attitude would not have gone down well in our squad.
 There were a couple of guys who would have stamped down on it if anyone had tried it on.

 The thing that was new to most of us was the weapon training and field craft.
 I had done some shooting in the ATC but this was a higher standard and had to be good.
 We would therefore spend time in the classroom learning the theory then on the range putting what we had learnt into practice with just a short period for lunch.

 Lunch at the range, me centre front

-Mistakes were however punished by the training team, this could be by a run around the parade ground or press-ups, although if we were in the field, that was often sit-ups, particularly if it was raining and the ground was muddy.
+Mistakes were punished by the training team, which could be a run around the parade ground or press-ups, although if we were in the field, that was often sit-ups, particularly if it was raining and the ground was muddy.